(POSTCARD DEPARTMENT OF JUDNICK.COM)

 "WORLD RECORD ALTITUDE / 11,726 Ft.
 AUG.
 18 - 1911 // O. A. BRINDLEY / WRIGHT AEROPLANE / CHICAGO" sepia-tone real photo postcard mailed AUG 23 1911 from Chicago to Mr. John Wolff in Eyota Minnesota, both right front corners with multiple creases, spotty toning on back obscures nothing.
 The card is rectangular & all there; the image is just plain off-center.
 Rare. $100.00 a(p)i(c)

 "WRIGHT AEROPLANE - / AT BATTLE CREEK, MICH.
 JULY 1 - 4, 1911. #378" unused Azo (triangles up) real photo postcard with low contrast, light album marks at the back corners, 2 small circular raised areas on front surface do not break the paper.
 In the collection of the Willard Library, Battle Creek; theirs has higher contrast & better focus, so this is apparently an early effort with the negative.
-SALE IN PROGRESS a(p)m(b)
+SOLD RECENTLY a(p)m(b)

 "Wright Biplane / 30 / Copyright applied for.
 U. S. Pub.
 House, Chicago" showing biplane numbered 33 competing over the water at the Chicago Aviation Week, August 1911; unused postcard, minor corner rounding & light toning both sides.
 Rare. $20.00 a(p)i(c)